-- Central Avenue 30m Reserve Width

-- The Court various, including some area within the existing Tonkin Highway reserve •
+- Central Avenue 30m Reserve Width - The Court various, including some area within the existing Tonkin Highway reserve - New internal street sections associated with Redcliffe Station carriageways as per PTA requirements with no specific reserve - All other streets 20m.

-- reserve

-- All other streets 20m.

 The reserves will cater for a range of street typologies depending on their location and ultimate use.
 Current carriageway widths vary as follows: